-- Work with others acting as a point of contact for outside agencies with regard to safeguarding. - Support and advise other staff in making referrals to other agencies - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training for all those in section 5, in line with section 6 of this document. - Raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
-This includes ensuring that staff: - know who these children are,

-- understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; - are supported to identify the challenges that children in this group might face - make reasonable adjustments so that they act to best support these children. - Ensure a prompt and successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.
+- Work with others acting as a point of contact for outside agencies with regard to safeguarding. - Support and advise other staff in making referrals to other agencies - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training and raise awareness and understanding to the school community around policies and practice in relation to safeguarding - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
+This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; - > are supported to identify the challenges that children in this group might face - Provide additional academic support or make reasonable adjustments to help children who have or have had a social worker to reach their potential. - Ensure the successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting within 5 days for in year transfer or the first 5 days of the start of a new term. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.

-Role of the Members/Trustees/Local Governing Bodies/management Committee -
+Role of the Members/Trustees/Local Governing Bodies/Management Committee